 Those who suggested last May that Manchester United needed a world-renowned name to replace Sir Alex Ferguson have only been vindicated by Louis van Gaal's first few months in charge at Old Trafford.

-For all the talk of vast riches and links to a swath of stellar names, only Luke Shaw and Ander Herrera have committed to a team that is without Champions League soccer in the season ahead.
+For all their talk of vast riches and links to a swathe of stellar names, as yet only Luke Shaw and Ander Herrera have committed to a team that is without Champions League football in the season ahead.

 But with a manager with the gravitas of Van Gaal in charge, none of that seems to matter too much.